-Soft shell pants match all the criteria of lightness, flexibility and water resistance.
+Softshell pants match all the criteria of lightness, flexibility, and water resistance.
 They also are made to transpire perspiration with the use of breathable fabrics like Gore-Tex.
-This is an excellent transpiration feature, but they are often not fully waterproof and usually only water resistant.
-In a heavy, long-duration rain or wet snow the moisture will get through.
+This is an excellent transpiration feature, but they are often not fully waterproof and usually only water-resistant.
+In heavy, long-duration rain or wet snow, the moisture will get through.

 In warm, wet weather a pair of hard shells may aggravate the transpiration problem.
 Fortunately, most have venting systems to compensate for any sweating while you’re hiking in the rain or snow.
 The better news is that some new technologies have created a hard shell pant type with soft shell characteristics.
 This will be reviewed in this article.

-1. The prAna is flexible, water resistant, lightweight and excellent for fair weather rock climbing and mountain trails.
-They can also serve as a base layer to one of the next two brands.
+1. The prAna is flexible, water-resistant, lightweight, and excellent for fair weather rock climbing and mountain trails.
+They can also serve as a base layer for one of the next two brands.

 3. The Nonwe Outdoors Fleece Waterproof Pants for Ski/Climbing/Trekking/ Hiking are designed for cold weather climbing across all styles from rock climbing to technical mountain climbing.
 They are insulated, waterproof and windproof and can be worn as a base layer or insulating layer.
 They can also serve as an outer layer over other layers so you have flexibility with this choice.